myles/awesome-static-generators/README.md

 Helpful Tools and Services
 --------------------------

-* [Brace Charts](http://charts.brace.io/) - Creats svg based charts for your static web sites.
+* [Chartspree](http://chartspree.io/) - Creats svg based charts for your static web sites.
-* [Brace Forms](https://forms.brace.io/) - Adds functional forms to your static web sites.
+* [Formspree](http://www.formspree.io/) - Adds functional forms to your static web sites.
 * [git-annex](http://git-annex.branchable.com/tips/setup_a_public_repository_on_a_web_site/) - Configure git-annex for a public repository for a static web site.

 ### Deploy